7 Beams

 \[ \boxed{\underbrace{\frac{\Delta M}{\Delta x}}_{\text { Slope of moment diagram}}=\underbrace{V}_{\text {shear }}} \tag{7.3}\]

-We could then rearrange this by multiplying both sides of the equation by dx.
+Then we rearrange this by multiplying both sides of the equation by dx.

 \[ d M=V d x \]